 mCSD_7.
 Should there be additional required search parameters?
 Should we also require any reverse chaining (_has) options for the search?
 Should we require any reverse includes (_revinclude)?
 These would add complexity to the server and most will have similar options through include and normal chaining.

 mCSD_8.
-IHE is updating mCSD to add support for organizational facilities.
-This work is scheduled for Public Comment in Summer of 2019.
-As part of that revision of mCSD, we intend to remove the “Organization Option”, “Location Option”, “Practitioner Option”, and “Healthcare Services Option”.
+IHE has updated mCSD to add support for organizational facilities.
+As part of this revision of mCSD, we have removed the “Organization Option”, “Location Option”, “Practitioner Option”, and “Healthcare Services Option”.
 These options existed to enable servers to focus only on a small subset of the resources.
 The actual burden to support all resources is small and set of options seems to add unnecessary complexity.
 The result would be that servers shall support all of the FHIR Resources, the clients can use the FHIR Resources in the way defined.
-If there is concern with the removal of these options, please contact IHE prior to Summer 2019, or on the forthcoming Public Comment this summer.. . .
+If there is concern with the removal of these options, please submit a Public Comment.

+mCSD_9.
+We have added a requirement to include a meta.profile tag for all compliant resources.
+This is so that in a mixed server that has these resources as well as others, a Care Services Selective Consumer can limit the results of Find Matching Care Service [ITI-90] to only mCSD resources using the _profile parameter.
+Since this type of parameter isn’t allowed for the _history transaction for Request Care Services Updates [ITI-91] the Care Services Update Consumer may have to filter results if required.
+Is this a common configuration and is this step necessary?

 Closed Issues